lvenier/tfit/doc/rules-and-configuration.md

 | `4` | Dodge | Left, right, and down dodges |
 | `5` | Punches | Jabs, hooks, and uppercuts |

-A prompt is successful when the matching recent gesture occurs while the prompt overlaps the calibrated target area.

 ## Train Pad Rules

 Train Pad mode creates one target at a time.

 - Punch targets appear as circles.
-- Left-side circles ask for a left punch.
-- Right-side circles ask for a right punch.
-- Dodge targets appear as a horizontal bar and ask for a down dodge.
+- Dodge targets appear as a horizontal bar.
 - Hitting or dodging the current target immediately creates the next target.

-Targets are placed inside the canvas while avoiding the calibrated guard area where possible.
+Target recognition details are documented in [move-recognition.md](move-recognition.md).

 ## Fight Rules